 In other words, SPC encompasses activities that monitor processes in real-time to prevent defects.
 With SQC, the goal is to ensure that each output, or product, meets customer specifications, and activities such as additional inspection typically occur after manufacturing has already taken place.
 There’s room for both SPC and SQC in a facility, but what’s most important is looking at the right parameters at the right intervals.
-Technology such as Plant Management Software is now available to measure SPC and SQC, thus closing the gaps between when a problem occurs and when it’s addressed.
+Technology, such as a Plant Management Platform, is now available to measure SPC and SQC, thus closing the gaps between when a problem occurs and when it is addressed.

 Below is a closer look at what SPC entails.